sourcegraph/handbook/content/engineering/enablement/repo-management/processes.md

 1. Make sure there is an issue - if there's not, please create one and include:
    - A short description of the ask
-   - A more detailed explanation of the background, the context and the channelneg that needs solving
+   - A more detailed explanation of the background, the context and the challenge that needs solving
    - Any guidance related to the impact this is having
    - Any extra information that could help us solve or prioritize this
 2. Ensure lable `team/repo-management` is added to the issue